This Strawberry Matcha Latte combines fresh strawberries and matcha into a refreshing fruity, milky drink!

 Matcha Layer

-Tips and Tricks for the Best Latte
+Tips and Tricks for the Perfect Latte

-- If you don't mind strawberry bits in your latte, I recommend using the saucepan method.
+- Strawberry Layer: If you don't mind strawberry bits in your latte, I recommend using the saucepan method.
 If you prefer a "smoother" strawberry layer, then you can either strain the strawberries or use the blender method and blend until smooth.

 Making Ahead and Storing